-Items of property, plant and equipment are measured at cost less accumulated depreciation (3-3-C) and any accumulated impairment losses (3-15-b).
+Items of property, plant and equipment are measured at cost less accumulated depreciation (3-3-C) and any accumulated impairment losses (3-16-b).

 If significant parts of an item of property, plant and equipment have different useful lives, then they are accounted for as separate items (major components) of property, plant and equipment.
-Any gain or loss on disposal of an item of property, plant & equipment is recognized in consolidated statement of income.

-b) Subsequent costs
+Any gain or loss on disposal of an item of property, plant & equipment is recognized in b) Subsequent costs c) Depreciation